ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 Once we have our sidebar, we will include the following:
 - Tab frame:
 	- Model selection: Switch between models.
-	- Analysis: The type of analysis to export, the chart background and the plot color scheme.
+	- Analysis: The type of analysis to export, the chart background, and the plot color scheme.
 	- Advanced options: The top n words and score threshold to export in the grammatical analysis we will review further on.
 - Operation parameters:
 	- Operation mode: Read or download.